 So once your Rottweiler begins training, you can expect your dog to pick up new commands, tricks, and skills very quickly.
 You can encourage even faster learning by offering lots of praise and playtime and treats and pats.

 Your Rottweiler will naturally herd, guard, and protect you and your family, but you will need to teach your dog how to tell the difference between a friendly visitor or guest in your home and a potential threat or an intruder.

 This will require lots of socialization in different settings with different types of people and other animals, as Your Home Security Watch states.

 If your family includes other pets, it will be best to get a young Rottweiler puppy so you can socialize your puppy to see other pets as part of their “herd” rather than potential prey.

-An adult Rottweiler rescue dog may not be able to rewire their brain to resist chasing other family pets and potentially causing harm.
+An adult Rottweiler rescue dog may not be able to rewire its brain to resist chasing other family pets and potentially causing harm.

 Should You Get a Rottweiler Dog?

 There is no doubt that Rottweilers are very popular companion canines today.
 Many people choose this breed because they want a dog that will guard and protect them and their families.

 But the only way to make sure your Rottweiler is able to do their job safely and well is to provide early, consistent and ongoing socialization and training.
 This takes a lot of time, patience, and persistence, especially during puppyhood.

 Rottweilers also need a lot of daily walks, playtime, and exercise.
 This also requires a great deal of commitment and love of an active lifestyle.

 They are amazing canine athletes and eagerly participate in canine sports such as Schutzhund (IGP/IPO), rally, agility, obedience, scent work, and similar activities.